The cofounder of Casper wants to make home renovations less hellish

 Over the last few years, many startups have launched with the goal of simplifying the process of setting up a home.
 The Inside and Maiden Home are making custom furniture more affordable; Milo and Made In are making high-end cookware easier to decipher; East Fork and Year & Day will deliver handmade ceramic tablewear to your door in days.
 But home renovation hasn’t seen the same disruption.
 “The world of renovation is kind of like the Wild West,” says Sherwin.
 “It involves a lot of moving parts.
 Most homeowners have no idea what things should cost, or what they should even be asking their contractor for.”

 Until now, startups looking to disrupt renovations have generally focused on just one aspect of that complex process.
-Sweeten, for instance, matches you to pre-screened general contractors.
+Sweeten, for instance, matches you to pre-screened general contractors and says it checks in during the process.
 Remodelmate serves as a middleman between you and your contractor, helping to manage pricing and quotes.
 And Pro.com serves as a digitally forward project manager for your renovation.
 Block wants to stand out from the pack by being more comprehensive than its competitors.
 “A lot of startups have approached home renovation by taking a wide, but not deep approach, like, say, pairing you with a contractor,” says Sherwin.
 “We want to make an end-to-end consumer experience.
 We take all of the variables in the renovation process, homogenize them, and deliver them to the customer as a package.”

 First, customers go to the Block website and fill out a generic questionnaire about their renovation.
 The customer then gets a video consultation with an expert at Block who will talk them through the process.
 “We have a sophisticated algorithm that takes into consideration 120 variables that go into bathroom renovations,” says Wang.
 For instance, you can specify whether you need to knock down a wall, install a bathtub, or include more shelving, all of which will alter the quote you receive.
 “It’s not the kind of back-of-the-envelope estimate you might get from a contractor,” Wang continues.
 “It’s a fairly disciplined and precise number that is within 95% of what the ultimate number will be.”